lukemcmack/hollywood5/README.md

 - **Oscar Award Data**: Manually compiled from the official Academy Awards website (2015–2025), including award categories, nominee and winner names, and credited producers.
   <i>(Data collection by Luke, Daniel)</i>
-  - **Letterboxd URLS**: Gathered URLs from Letterboxd using letterboxd's standard formatting.
-For films that did not follow standard formatting, used Perplexity's API to gather URLs using custom prompt.
-Finally, manually searched for remaining URLs not gathered by either process.
+  - **Letterboxd URLS**: Created the possible urls using the knowledge of letterboxd's standard formatting.
+The main structure is the name of the movie all in lower case, and the spaces are switched to dashes.
+The movies that already have other movies with the same name in the letterbox website have the release year added to the ending of their name.
+The few urls that were not found were added manually since they were less than 20.
   <i>(Standard process by Luke, API process and support for standard process by Matias)</i>
 - **Letterboxd Reviews**: Scraped using a custom crawler, gathering user-written reviews, timestamps, star ratings, likes, and comment counts for each nominated film.
   <i>(Scraping by Luke)</i>